 This is one of our favourite warm weather parks.
 Cabarita Park really has all the bases covered with a fantastic shaded playground, lovely swimming centre overlooking Parramatta River, yummy kiosk by the water, swimmable beach and gorgeous location.
 Plus you can get there by ferry!

-There is plenty to keep the kids happy at the large, popular Francis Park at Blacktown Showgrounds.
-From shaded play equipment, paths to ride on and a community garden to a water playground and the Grounds Keeper Cafe.
-Unfortunately though when we were there in autumn, the playground was in need of some TLC….which is why it has moved down our list a little.
+There’s plenty to keep the kids and you happy at the large, popular Francis Park at Blacktown Showgrounds.
+From shaded play equipment, water playground, paths to ride on and a community garden to the Grounds Keeper Cafe, BBQs and picnic shelters.

 In the middle of the large Crestwood Reserve, is a great shaded playground for preschoolers and young primary school aged kids.
 There is a series of connected play gyms with slides, bridges, stepping stones, cubby houses and things to climb.
 Plus there is a sand pit, covered picnic tables, bbqs and lots of on-site parking.
 And on the south side, you will now find a fun learn to ride track, with plenty of natural shade.

 This is the largest water playground in the area and should easily keep little ones through to primary school kids splashing around for a while.
 The park contains seating, picnic tables and BBQs and a skate park.
 There is also a playground (with a little natural shade) with swings, slides, rockers and rope climbing tower.
 Unfortunately it’s the only water playground without permanent toilets, but there are portaloos over summer.
 Parking can also be difficult to find.